jesseflorig/fvs-ui/README.md

 # [WIP] FVS UI

-The user interface library for Fleet Van Systems.
-The library consists of Dashboard UI components for a variety of "smart van" sensor types and utility hooks for interacting with MQTT brokers.
-At the moment this is not intended to be a low-code solution
+The user interface framework for Fleet Van Systems.
+The framework consists of Dashboard UI components for a variety of "smart van" sensor types and utility hooks for interacting with MQTT brokers.

 ## Setup
 Clone the repo and create a `.env.local` based on `.env.example`